Deforestation alert analysis#

 JJ-FAST#

-By selecting this alert system, you will use the JJ-FAST alerts based on ALOS PALSAR data.
+By selecting this alert system, you will use JJ-FAST alerts based on ALOS PALSAR data (JJ-FAST refers to the JICA-JAXA Forest Early Warning System in the Tropics; JAXA refers to Japan Aerospace Exploration Agency).

-The JICA-JAXA Forest Early Warning System in the Tropics (JJ-FAST) can detect deforestation sites with sizes larger than 2 hectares (Version 3.0, as of June 2020).
+JJ-FAST can detect deforestation sites with sizes larger than 2 ha (Version 3.0, as of June 2020).
 Employing microwave remote sensing technology, detections can be made even under thick cloud cover, which is characteristic for tropical regions, especially during rainy seasons.
 The system detects deforestation by means of L-band (1.25 MHz) Synthetic Aperture Radar (SAR) data acquired by the PALSAR-2 sensor aboard JAXA’s Advanced Land Observing Satellite 2 (ALOS-2) and provides the positioning information of detected sites to users free of charge via its web service.

 Government forest authorities of tropical countries with large forest inventories are expected to be the main users of JJ-FAST.
 Since polygons of detected deforestation cannot only be conveniently viewed online, but also downloaded for further geographic information system (GIS) analysis, local authorities are able to effectively identify illegal activities by comparing JJ-FAST detections with available national land use maps and/or concession maps.